dreger/audaciousfox.net/content/archive/the-web-should-be-secured.md

 [chimero]: https://frankchimero.com/writing/everything-easy-is-hard-again/
 [heer begin]: https://pxlnv.com/linklog/everything-easy-is-hard-again/

-Which brings us 3.) raising the barrier to entry (e.g. requiring someone understand how to set up HTTPS before they can get a site online) irreparably harms the approachability of creating something new online.
+Which brings us 3.) raising the barrier to entry (e.g. requiring someone understand how to set up HTTPS before they can get a site online) harms the approachability of creating something new online.

 I disagree on all three arguments, but I don’t think they come from unfounded places.
 I also have great respect for Mr. Winer’s [contribution to the web][winer wiki].
 When Mr. Winer writes, which he [does a lot][scripting], I read.